indiqusdocs/yntraa/docs/ServicesandSystemRequirements/AWSLinkage/Prerequisites.md

 - AWS client secret key

 ## For Subscribers
-A valid AWS account (root user or IAM user with root/admin creds) is required for subscribers to enable this service on Apiculus.
+A valid AWS account (root user or IAM user with root/admin creds) is required for subscribers to enable this service on Yntraa.

 The following details are needed for linking AWS user accounts: